Captain James A. Lovell Federal Health Care Center

 Active Duty: All Active Duty must enroll into TRICARE Prime.

 Active Duty Family Members: All active duty family members must be enrolled into DEERS (Defense Enrollment Eligibility Reporting System).
-Family member of Active Duty are automatically TRICARE standard but may chose to enroll into TRICARE Prime with no annual enrollment fee.
+All TRICARE eligible beneficiaries can enroll online at http://www.tricare.mil/ or call 1-800-444-5445.

-Military Retiree and Retiree Family Members: Retirees and their eligible family members under the age of 65 may enroll in TRICARE Standard or Prime.
-Please visit the website or TSC for fees and payment options.
-For Retirees and their eligible family members over the age 65 are normally covered by TRICARE Care for Life.
-This option is administered by Wisconsin Physician Services (WPS) who may be contacted at 1-866-773-0404.
+Military Retiree and Retiree Family Members: Retirees and their eligible family members under the age of 65 may enroll in TRICARE Select or Prime.
+Please visit www.tricare.mil for fees and payment options.
+Retirees and their eligible family members over the age 65 can get more information about TRICARE For Life at www.tricare.mil/tfl.

 Reservists: Reservists may utilize the MTF if they are actively on drill status (weekend drill or two weeks active training).
 This does not include their family members.
 All reservists must have a Line of Duty (LOD) in order to utilize services outside of the Military Treatment Facility if injured during drill weekend or active training.
 The LOD can be obtained from the reservist’s drilling medical department.
 Reservist family member will be eligible for service at the MTF if the reservist is on orders for more than 30 days and the family members are enrolled into DEERS.